2400-sm-19/cs2400/README.md

 ---

-## Lab Assignment
+## Homework Assignment

 ---

 ### Record your answers, where indicated, in a file called `answers.md`.
-Each answer is worth 5 points.
+Each answer is worth 1 points.

 1. Create the project directory.
 Open a terminal window and issue the commands: